a-ast/itinerary/akeneo/akeneo-for-devs.md

 ```

+Step 3.
+Create or edit a product in the category with the identifier 'gifts', change its color to red, save it and check if it is assigned to the 'Xmas Gift ideas' product group.

-Important note: the code above is create only for demonstration of catching Akeneo events.
+Important note: the code above is created only for the demonstration purpose.
-In the real application please consider using [Akeneo rules engine](https://help.akeneo.com/articles/what-is-a-rule.html).
+In the real application please consider using [Akeneo rules engine](https://help.akeneo.com/articles/what-is-a-rule.html) that allows to enrich product data based on predefined rules (available only in Enterprise Edition).

 ## Final word